 There is a growing problem among children that is not commonly understood despite being insidious and far-reaching.
 It serves to make parenting and sometimes teaching a challenge, if not a nightmare.
 The problem is one of dominance – when the relational dance between an adult and child becomes inverted.(1) The child is attached to the adult but not in the right order or hierarchy.
 Instead of seeing their adult as the one to lead them, the child is emotionally and instinctively moved to displace their parent’s alpha role.
-This is not something the child has learned, rather; it is rooted in innate alpha and dependency instincts in humans.
+This is not something the child has learned, rather; it is rooted in human instinct and emotion.

 The challenge lies in seeing the alpha problem for what it is – a child driven by instincts to avoid the vulnerability of depending on their closest attachments for care taking.(2) They have taken their attachment needs in their own hands.